 It was also an excuse to travel to Texas for the first time and check out what I expected were farms, trucks, and honest hard-working people.

 I booked my flights from Orlando and attended the events March 8-11, 2019.
 How does one dress for a technology event?
 Am I meant to wear pajama’s?
 Shorts and a short sleeve shirt?
 I decided to go with khaki pants and a company branded t-shirt.

 Upon landing, I realised that the Inc Founder House was part of a much larger event, SXSW (South by Southwest).
 Ubers were backed up 30 minutes, so I decided to take the bus into town from the airport.

 I am use to going to lawyer conferences, which almost always take place in conference rooms and involve back to back PowerPoint presentations.

 The Inc Magazine event took place at La Volpe, a restaurant downtown Austin, Texas.
 Being unfamiliar with “pop up” events, I was very confused how a large event could take place at a restaurant.

 Upon arriving downtown Austin, I was greeted by motorized scooters, roads blocked off, and the youngest group of expo attendees I have ever seen.
 Everyone seemed relaxed and eager to learn.

 The Inc Founders House kicked off with a meet and greet.
-I met several entrepreneurs and was also given a pass for Fast Companies event, “the Fast Company Grill.”
+It was cool to meet several entrepreneurs and was also given a pass for Fast Companies event, “the Fast Company Grill.”

 I saw that the Inc Founders House and the Fast Company Grill had back to back talks, networking events, and lunches/dinners planned so I did what is expected from a law firm CEO, I went back to the hotel to study and plan.

 I was at the Founders House sharp at opening time, but others were not there yet.
 When they showed up, I learned that some had attended a “Facebook party” or “Linkedin party” until 2 am.
 I was in bed by 11 pm, but that’s just how I roll.